Quick Contact [email protected]

 Additional Information

 The favorable season for the trek to Manaslu is from March to May and September to December.
-We offer 17 day Manaslu Trek itinerary including arrival and departure date from Nepal.
+We offer 18 day Manaslu Trek itinerary including arrival and departure date from Nepal.
 Tourist Link Treks arrange around the year as per trekkers' wishes and holiday frames.
-It takes nearly 3 weeks of holidays required for Manaslu with Larke-La pass Trekking as well as the required minimum two-person need for Manaslu trekking permit through government registered Nepal Trekking Company.
+It takes nearly 3 weeks of holidays required for Manaslu with Larke-La pass Trekking as well as the required minimum two-person need for a Manaslu trekking permit through government registered Nepal Trekking Company.
 We will make feel a great difference if you decided to Manaslu trek with us.
-Our staff will definitely make you safe, memorable, and comfortable as well as minimum budget cost for a small group with a fixed departure date of 2022 and 2023.
+Our staff will definitely make you safe, memorable, and comfortable as well as minimum budget cost for a small group with a fixed departure date of 2023 and 2024.

 Itinerary